 Classified documents (restricted, confidential, secret, top secret) can only be made public once they have been declassified.

 Documents containing sensitive information (personal data, business information, etc.) cannot be consulted while exempted from the requirement to be made public (articles 2 and 3 of EU regulation 1700/2003).

-If you already have the archive references for files that interest you, send them us in advance so we can make sure those files are on site (our main repository is outside Brussels).
+If you already know the references of the files that interest you, please send them to us at least 2 working days ahead of your visit, so we can make sure those files are available for you on-site (not all documents are kept on-site and our deposit is located outside Brussels).

 If not - or if it's your first visit, tell us what you're looking for, so we can help you further.

 You will receive a response from us within 15 working days.

 Due to reinforced security measures, you are also kindly requested to return by e-mail, at least 2 working days ahead of your visit an Excel completed form.
 Please indicate the corresponding ISO code in the 'Nationality' column.

 All archived Commission documents open to public access, in either microform (the original documents have already been transferred to the EU's historical archives in Florence) or paper form (if originals are not yet transferred to Florence).